apecloud/kubeblocks/docs/user_docs/lifecycle_management/Operations/configure_ops_request.md

 ## OpsRequest `spec`

-An `OpsRequest` object has the follwoing fields in the `spec` section.
+An `OpsRequest` object has the following fields in the `spec` section.

 ### spec.clusterRef